Last editedMay 20233 min read

-Before examining whether open banking is secure, it’s worth recapping exactly what open banking is.
+Before examining whether open banking is safe and secure, it’s worth defining exactly what open banking is.

 How safe is open banking?

 The technology which enables open banking to operate is the application programming interfaces (APIs) of the banks themselves.
 These can be accessed by third-party payment providers and then used to either verify the information contained within the accounts or move payments between accounts.